kouprlabs/voltaserve/DEVELOPMENT.md

 ## Getting Started

-Make your operating system is supported for development as described [here](#supported-operating-systems).
+Make sure your operating system is supported for development as described [here](#supported-operating-systems).

 Run the install script and follow the instructions on the terminal: